ABAWD Form

 Are you 65 or over?

-Are you 16-17 years old, not the head of household, and not attending school or training?
+Are you 16–17 years old and not the head of your household, or are you 16-17 years old and attending school or a job training program at least half time?

 Do you live with a child 14 or under?